NickNaso/abi-stable-node-research/experiments/0_c_lib_to_node/README.md

 `$ sudo chmod 755 build.sh`

-If you are on **Windows** system try to replicate the command that are on the build script reported below:
+If you are on **Windows** system try to replicate the commands that are on the build script reported below:

 ```
 #!/bin/bash